 The main purpose of the training program is to guarantee a high scientific level of the PhD candidates’ work, by providing a variety of courses, seminars, workshops and symposia that increase their in-depth knowledge of specific research topics or broadens their scientific horizons.
 Additional general skill training activities are available to enable PhD candidates to continue their career inside academia or to explore alternative career paths outside of academia.
 These events also provide excellent opportunities for the PhD candidates to create and extend their scientific network.

-To facilitate the development into an independent scientist, EPS requires a Training and Supervision Plan (TSP) for every PhD candidate.
+To facilitate the development into an independent scientist, EPS requires a Training and Supervision Plan/Agreement (TSP/TSA) for every PhD candidate.
 The training part of the TSP is a plan of the educational activities throughout the whole PhD project, which is agreed upon by the supervisor(s) and the PhD candidate at the start of the project.
 It should be emphasized that the proposed plan for the educational activities can always be adapted later on.

-During the PhD project, usually full-time for four years, an individual budget (varying for the seven universities involved) is available for each candidate to finance the educational activities within the TSP.
+During the PhD project, usually full-time for four years, an individual budget (varying for the six universities involved) is available for each candidate to finance the educational activities within the TSP.
 Furthermore, PhD candidates are permitted to follow the regular education of the university.
 Additional expenses must be financed via the project’s funding, department funds or other sources.
 Please be aware that EPS offers reduced course fees to EPS PhD candidates that have an approved TSP.

 On request a Certificate and an Education Statement of the Graduate School Experimental Plant Sciences will be presented at the PhD candidate’s graduation, if all requirements for the training have been fulfilled.

 The EPS Educational Committee has formulated end terms for the EPS PhD training which read as follows.
 The EPS PhD graduate is able to: